Chromium(III) oxide: Applications

 Along with many other oxides, it is used as a compound when polishing (also called stropping) the edges of knives, razors, surfaces of optical devices etc. on a piece of leather, balsa, cloth or other material.
 It is available in powder or wax form, and in this context it is known as "green compound".

 It is used as a component of refractories due to its high melting point.

-From 1962, it has been used as an inert marker in livestock intake research.
-However, its use in animal science research has been diminishing with the increased use of Titanium dioxide due to the latter being consider more food safe, allowing for the public sale of animals used in research trials that use an inert digestion marker.
+Once used as an inert marker in livestock intake research, its use in animal science research has been diminishing with the increased use of titanium dioxide due to the latter being considered more food-safe.
+Titanium dioxide as a digestion marker allows the public sale of animals used in research trials.

 Reactions

 Chromium(III) oxide is amphoteric.
 Although insoluble in water, it reacts with acid to produce salts of hydrated chromium ions such as [Cr(H_{2}O)_{6}]^{3+}.
 It is also attacked by concentrated alkali to yield salts of [Cr(OH)_{6}]^{3−}.

 When heated with finely divided carbon or aluminium, it is reduced to chromium metal: